Moist pumpkin fruitcake with lots of dried fruit. A rich cake perfect for Christmas, a nice change from a traditional fruitcake.

 Fruitcake:

-- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease and line a springform of about 23-26 cm/ 9-10 inches with baking paper.
+- Preparations: Preheat the oven to 180°C/ 350°F. Grease and line the springform with parchment paper.

 Glaze:

-- Mix the icing sugar and 2 tablespoons in a small bowl.
+- Mix the icing sugar and 2 tablespoons lemon juice in a small bowl.
 Only add the 3rd tablespoon if necessary.
-The glaze should be thick and slightly pourable.
+The glaze should be thick and slightly pourable.100 g icing sugar + 2 to 3 tablespoons lemon juice

-- If desired, top with chopped dried fruit or nuts.
+- Glaze the fruitcake.
+If desired, top with chopped dried fruit or nuts.
+Do this immediately while the glaze is still soft. more chopped dried fruit or nuts

-- You can also lightly sprinkle the cake with icing sugar instead of glazing.
+- Optional decoration: You can also lightly sprinkle the cake with icing sugar instead of glazing.
 The cake can also be covered with a thin layer of buttercream and fondant or marzipan.

 Notes

-- The cake should be baked at least one day in advance.
+- Make ahead: The cake should be baked at least one day in advance.
 You should only cut it after 24 hours.

-- Other dried fruit can be used instead.
-For instance: dates, cherries, barberries, mulberries, prunes.
+- Other dried fruits can be used instead, such as dates, cherries, barberries, mulberries, and prunes.

-- You can also add a small handful of chopped walnuts/pecans/almonds or dark chocolate chips.
+- Additions: You can also add a small handful of chopped walnuts/pecans/almonds or dark chocolate chips.

 - The glaze and topping are entirely optional.
 Alternative: sprinkle the cooled fruitcake with icing sugar or glaze and top the cake with chopped walnuts/pecans/roasted almonds.